djay/covidthailand/README.md

   - "Deaths Area {1-13}":3.0,
   - "Hospitalized":30011.0,
   - "Hospitalized Field":8558.0,
-  - "Hospitalized Hospital":21453.0, - total current active cases - anyone confirmed is considered hospitalised
+  - "Hospitalized Hospital":21453.0, - total current active cases - anyone confirmed is considered hospitalized
   - "Hospitalized Respirator":311.0,
   - "Hospitalized Severe":1009.0
   - The following are no longer updated but have some historical data